·

 Track

 This Tornado Alley Texas storm that spawned the Jarrell tornado would also make 3-4 other tornadoes before it made the Jarrell one.
 The tornado sirens sounded around 10 minutes before the tornado.
-It would develop on a gust front from it’s parent storm.
+It would develop on a gust front from its parent storm.
 At 3:40 PM, people saw the Jarrell tornado with a rope figure.
-It was also around this time that the tornado has a “Dead Man Walking” appearance.
-The Dead Man Walking in a tornado is a old legend that means you are about to die.
-After moving parellel to the interstate, the tornado intesified & grew to over 1/2 mile wide while changing to darker colors.
-It then began causing F5 damage, tearing 525 feet of .8 inch thick asphalt from the road.
+It was also around this time that the tornado had a “Dead Man Walking” appearance.
+The Dead Man Walking in a Tornado is an old legend that means you are about to die.
+After moving parallel to the interstate, the tornado intensified & grew to over 1/2 mile wide while changing to darker colors.
+It then began causing F5 damage, tearing 525 feet of .8-inch thick asphalt from the road.
 With it now being 3/4 mile wide & having a ground speed of 5-10 mph the tornado entered the Double Creek Subdivision at 3:48 PM.

 Aftermath

-Not many large items were found after the tornado because of the tornadoes strength.
-The power of the tornado simply granulated a many pieces of debris.
-All homes of the subdivision, including the well-built ones, were entirelly gone with only the foundations left.
+Not many large items were found after the tornado because of the tornado’s strength.
+The power of the tornado simply granulated many pieces of debris.
+All homes of the subdivision, including the well-built ones, were entirely gone with only the foundations left.
 In some cases, even the foundations were gone!
-In the fields outside of the subdivision, debris was found miles away, dirt was reduced to mud, and there was ground-scouring up to 18 inches deep!
+In the fields outside of the subdivision, debris was found miles away, dirt was reduced to mud, and there was ground scouring up to 18 inches deep!

 27 people, which is over 20% of the population in Jarrell at the time, died.
 All members of families died in the tornado, too.
 The amount of physical trauma was far more extreme than almost any other tornado.
 The tornado was so intense that even when people did what they were supposed to do for their safety, they still died.
 Approximately 300 cattle died with their bodies being found up to 1/4 mile away.
 Forecasters did not anticipate strong tornadoes because there wasn’t a lot of wind shear, which is a key ingredient for tornadoes.
 The Jarrel tornado was a big part of Texas tornado history.